-One of the common – we won’t call it a symptom – side effects of peri and post-menopause is a craving for chocolate for many women.
+One of the common – we won’t call it a sign – side effects of peri and post-menopause is a craving for chocolate for many women.
 It’s a bit like that chocolate craving some of us used to get prior to our period!

-Traditional chocolate is often sugar-laden and if you’re a regular here, you’ll know I’m often banging on about how sugar can play havoc with our meno symptoms.
+Traditional chocolate is often sugar-laden and if you’re a regular here, you’ll know I’m often banging on about how sugar can play havoc with our meno signs.
 In my defence, it’s for good reason.

 That’s why I’m sharing a deliciously rich recipe for chocolate peanut butter balls with you.

 They’re not guilt-free so they are a treat and not meant to be eaten in one go LOL.

 Their true beauty is that they won’t cause hormonal havoc for you.